darryldejong/Packmon/README.md

 # PokemonPackCardOpener
-A fan-made simulator that lets you open virtual Pokémon packs by clicking a button.
+A fan-made game that lets you open virtual Pokemon packs by clicking a button.

 This project lets users open random Pokémon cards with data from the Poke API.
 You can open five cards at once.